kdubois/quarkus-jreleaser/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

-## Releasing the application with Jreleaser
+## Releasing the application with JReleaser

+Set a `JRELEASER_GITHUB_TOKEN` environment variable with a github token that has write access to your repository.

+Inspect the pom.xml and update with your name, github url etc.

+### Generate a changelog

 You can generate a changelog with

 ```shell script
 ./mvnw -Prelease jreleaser:changelog
 ```

+### Release Dry run

 A release dry run can be run like so: